awwad/uptane/README.md

 within the Vehicle Manifests, which capture trustworthy information about what software is running on the ECUs, along with signed reports of any attacks observed by those ECUs.

+Open a new Python shell in a new terminal window and then run the following:

 ```python
 >>> import demo.demo_director as dd